WordleAI/Dictionary/README.md

 ### Goal Of This Branch

 - Host a filtered word list
-- Use in a system capable of intelligently guessing answers based solely on the filtered word list
+- Usage of the filtered word list in a system capable of intelligently guessing wordle answers
 - Reduce external dependencies (i.e. NYTimes) over time

 ---